Vanderbilt RB Ke’Shawn Vaughn Scouting Report

 Weight: 218 lbs.

 Ke’Shawn Vaughn was a two-year back for University of Illinois before transferring to Vanderbilt following the 2016 season.
 Four-star prospect per Rivals and 247 Sports.
-In this article, we’ll breakdown Ke’Shawn Vaughn’s mechanics and predict his future as an NFL running back.
+In this scouting report, we’ll breakdown Ke’Shawn Vaughn’s mechanics and predict his future as an NFL running back.

 What I Like: